cdeccio/cougarnet/README.md

 ## Interface Names

+Two different types of interfaces exist on a virtual host.
+"Physical" interfaces are those associated with [virtual links](#virtual-links).
+"Virtual" interfaces are those associated with
+[VLAN endpoints](#vlan-endpoints).
+The naming convention for each is described subsequently.

+### Physical Interfaces

-The interface names for a given [link](#virtual-links) are derived from the name of the current host and the host it connects to on that link.
+The names for the interfaces associated with a given link (i.e., physical interfaces) are derived from the name of the current host and the host it connects to on that link.
 For example, if there is a link connecting host `h1` and host `h2`, then `h1`'s interface will be called `h1-h2`, and `h2`'s interface will be called `h2-h1`.
 That helps greatly with identification.

+### Virtual Interfaces

+The names for interfaces associated with VLAN endpoints (i.e., virtual interfaces) are a compound of the physical interface with which the virtual interface is connected and the VLAN id.
+For example, the VLAN 100 interface on router `r1` connected to switch `s1`, would be named `r1-s1.vlan100`.

+### Listing Interfaces

 The interfaces for a host, and their respective configurations, can be viewed by running the following from the command line:

 ```bash
 $ ip addr